peterlaws/vldpersonals-stripecheckout/README.md

 # vldPersonals Stripe Checkout
-My Stripe Checkout Gateway for vldPersonals - It will process one-time payments, no subscriptions or saving cards and users to Strip.
+My Stripe Checkout Gateway for vldPersonals - It will process one-time payments, no subscriptions or saving cards and users to Stripe.

 Installing is simple